EivindArvesen/react-workshop/exercise-5/README.md

 - There will be a list of todo items.
 Each todo item will consist of:
   - A checkbox with the description of the todo
-  - An delete button which will remove the todo item permanently
+  - A delete button which will remove the todo item permanently

 ![](../images/todo-app-components.png)